 What Most People Get Wrong About eTMF Auto Classification

-February, 2026
+April, 2026

+Many discussions focus on whether the model can correctly classify a document into the right artifact.
+That’s only part of the problem.
+The real operational value comes from contextual metadata mapping.
 Can the system associate Site ID even when it’s not explicitly written in the document?
 Can it infer relationships using Primary Investigator or Site Organisation data?
 Can it align with how your metadata is structured?
+If the answer is no, manual remediation steps quickly erode the value the AI solution is intended to deliver.
+However, if the answer is yes, high-quality data capture at ingestion substantially multiplies the downstream benefits of the AI solution.

 Without that level of alignment, auto classification becomes a tagging exercise rather than a process improvement.

-2. Accuracy percentages don’t tell the full story.
+Accuracy percentages don’t tell the full story

 A single accuracy number sounds reassuring.
 But what does an initial 75 percent accuracy actually mean in your environment?

 What matters is not just the initial score, but how quickly performance improves, particularly on critical metadata.
 Moving from 75 percent to 97 percent accuracy on high-impact fields such as Site ID or Document Version changes the operational reality far more than a static headline number.
 Equally important is how exceptions are handled and how transparent the system is about uncertainty.
+We will come back to this in a moment, but first, let’s consider the nuances of working with different sponsors.

 Auto classification does not fail because models cannot predict document types.
 It fails when it cannot adapt to sponsor-specific conventions, study-level variations, and detailed business rules.